shahanakattil/AZ-720T00-Azure-Support-Engineer-Troubleshooting-Azure-Connectivity/Instructions/labs/8-troubleshoot-site-to-site-vpn-gateway-connectivity.md

 1. If you have resolved the connection issue, you should see a response from VM2-labrg08-<inject key="DeploymentID" enableCopy="false"/>.

 1. Press **CTRL** + **C** keys to quit the ping command.

+## Review

+In this lab, we performed the following tasks to troubleshoot and resolve connectivity issues between Azure virtual networks using site-to-site VPN gateways:

+Tested the Connection

+Troubleshot the Gateways

+Troubleshot the Virtual Networks

+Checked the Gateway Connections

+Changed a Gateway Connection's Shared Key

+## You have Successfully Completed the lab